 Empty Homes Assistance

-Financial assistance could be available to private landlords, improving housing conditions and bringing homes into use in the private rental market.
+Financial assistance could be available to owners of empty homes to help bring them back into use for the private rental market.

-This Fund gives financial assistance to private landlords and owners to bring empty homes back into use and improve housing conditions within the district.
+This Fund gives financial assistance to owners of empty homes to help bring them up to Decent Homes Standard and back into use for the rental market.

 About the fund